Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/visualizing-your-results.md

 ### Plot Feature

 `plotFeature`is a default plotting function for visualizing stored features.
 Let us revisit the `psthExtractor`example: the `createFeature`function specifies the parameters required for plotting the extracted PSTH data.
-Hence, it is possible to plot this data by selecting `plotFeature `from the list of available plots.
+Hence, it is possible to plot this data by selecting `plotFeature`from the list of available plots.

 ![](/assets/psth_response.png)

-Let us focus on the leafs of the tree browser, where the PSTH feature is computed and stored for different epoch groups.
-First, for the node`stimTime = 20` , and second for the node`stimTime = 500.`As explained in the Step 3 - Building the analysis, the computed feature is percolated to the upper nodes.
+Let us focus on the leafs of the Tree Browser, where the PSTH feature is computed and stored for different epoch groups.
+First, for the node`stimTime = 20` , and second for the node`stimTime = 500.`As explained in the [Step 3 - Building the analysis](/building-analysis-pipeline.md), the computed feature is percolated to the upper nodes.
 Hence,  the node`intensity == 1`will have access to PSTH of both the groups.

-On selecting the node `intensity == 1` and checking the `Iterate Features`, from Tree Browser.
-It is possible to iterate through two PSTH plot using `Next`and `Previous`button
+On selecting the node `intensity == 1` and checking the `Iterate Features`, from the Tree Browser, It is possible to iterate through two PSTH plot using the `Next`and `Previous`buttons.

 ![](/assets/tree_Browser_iteration.png)